 Highlights:

-• 2 nights in Europe’s youngest capital.
-A century ago, Prishtina was a multi-cultural and vibrant trading town with a colourful bazaar at its centre and a population conversing fluently in Albanian, Turkish and Serbian.
+- 2 nights in Europe’s youngest capital.
+A century ago, Prishtina was a multi-cultural and vibrant trading town with a colorful bazaar at its center and a population conversing fluently in Albanian, Turkish and Serbian.
 Mosques, Catholic and Orthodox churches adorned the city’s skyline and a small Jewish community ran its own schools.
 The forceful transformation from an Ottoman trading town to a communist capital, from Yugoslav socialism to parallel Albanian self-rule and from Milošević to UNMIK rule has left many marks of destruction.
 Only now, as capital city of an independent state, is Prishtina starting to reassert a new urban identity.

 Days 9, 10, 11